rh-messaging-qe/ansible-ssl-generation/README.md

 These signed certificates and private keys (along with Certificate Sign Request) are copied into given node.

 See default variables for details like used password, locations, subject/issuer information etc.
+Some useful information, like locations and passwords, is generated on each host into "{{ amq_ssl_dir_path }}/readme".

 Requirements
 ------------